stoeps13/connections-doc/source/admin/admin/t_admin_common_specify_default_notification_frequency.md

         </categories>
         ```

+        !!! note
-        **Note:** The Library application has its own source.
+    The Library application has its own source.
 To configure the default frequency settings for email digests related to libraries, look for the following section:

         ```
         <source name="ecm_files" enabled="true" defaultFollowFrequency="INDIVIDUAL" frequencyLocked="false"/>